Ultimately, getting promoted in health and safety is as much about performance as it is about perseverance.

 - Do supervisors enforce the PPE requirements?

 Use the answers to these questions to figure out how to increase PPE use.
-For example, maybe you need to find a PPE supplier that has more sizes or styles available.
+For example, you may need to find a PPE supplier that has more sizes or styles available.
 Or maybe you need to do a PPE hazard assessment and redetermine which equipment is required for each process.

 Make sure you find a way to track PPE adoption over time.
 Doing job surveys can help you quantify performance before and after you implement your changes to suppliers, policies, or procedures.